 Large Value Payment System

-Large Value Transfer System; an electronic wire system that facilitates the transfer of funds between participating financial institutions in real time with finality of payment and certainty of settlement
+Large Value Transfer System; an electronic wire system that facilitates the transfer of funds between participating financial institutions in real time with finality of payment and certainty of settlement.
+The LVTS was replaced by Lynx in 2021.

 A payment item issued by a member and drawn on itself for the purpose of ordering a payment to be made to a payee.